homersoft/Mobilium/README.md

 client.launch_app("com.mobilium.demo") # bundle id of your app
 ```
 - Save as `test.py` and run using: `python3 test.py`
-After those step, your app should be launched on the simulator
+After those step, your app should be launched on your device.

 ## Available actions
 All Mobilium client actions are listed and described [here](https://github.com/homersoft/Mobilium/blob/master/MobiliumClient/README.md)